jcmf/glulx-strings/README.md

           tree_node = huffman_root

 Hmm, I think that assertion I stuck in there is only guaranteed to hold if we first ensure that the Huffman table is non-trivial.
-But actually there are lots of ways the whole thing could blow up if we get a valid-looking Glulx file that happens to have an invalid Huffman table.
-I'm not going to stress about that too much right now -- ultimately I doubt the caller's going to care all that much about the subtle distinction between returning and raising an exception.
-For the record, any exception thrown (array index out of bounds, assertion failure, or the like) means that the file looked valid at first but is actually corrupt!
-Or that my code is buggy, of course, but I mean that goes without saying.
+And actually there are lots of ways the whole thing could blow up if we get a valid-looking Glulx file that happens to have an invalid Huffman table.
+Maybe it would be best to validate the whole tree up front?
+I'm not going to stress about that too much right now, but I might want to come back to this, because it occurs to me that, with no bounds checking in this code, we could easily end up trying to loop forever.
+I would rather assert or raise an exception.

 Oh, but I should probably at least pull in the `assert` module before trying to use it, right?
 Damn.
 Well, it's not too late,